 • PLAYING PIECES/PAWNS: 24 glass gems (6 each of 4 colors) and 5 marked wooden 'beans' (cotton drawstring bag for storage included)

-• DESCRIPTION: Artwork for the areas surrounding the playing track are as depicted.
+• DESCRIPTION: Artwork for the areas surrounding the playing track are as depicted in the photos; customers have the option of having the warrior figures in color, or shaded (sepia tones).
+Additionally, customers may decide to exclude the animal/beast gods from the design for a more minimalist appearance.
+In all artwork options, the race track will still have the four colors of the players at the rounded ends.
 The warrior motifs are taken from an archaeological record of a stone carving, where the four of them are together as if marching; the animal gods shown as 'backgrounds' were created by the artist specifically for this game.
 Variations in colors used, shading and texture, not to mention wood character, will be evident in each Patolli board produced.
 Custom art requests and submissions are always welcome – please contact me with your request!

 HOW TO PLAY: Patolli is played on a cross-shaped board of sixty squares, some of which are reduced in size by wedge-shaped markings between them, and eight at the ends of the cross are rounded.
 The game can be played by 2-4 players, the pieces for each player being distinguished by color.
 When playing the game with four players, it is possible to play in partnerships.
 The players begin the game with pieces in hand and the board empty.
 Five beans act as dice for the movement of the playing pieces.
 They are marked on one side and blank on the other.
 Coins or casting sticks can be used as substitutes.
 The total score of the beans when thrown is one point per marked side showing, or ten points if all five marked sides are shown; when no marked sides show, there is no score.
 Play begins with each player placing a prize or stake (this could be anything as long as all players agree) into a pot.
 A penalty amount is also agreed at this stage, played from one player to another upon certain pitfalls throughout the game.
 Players enter a new piece onto the board from the central square closest to him, moving around the track by the number of spaces according to his score.
 Other pieces may be entered onto the board in subsequent turns.
 The player decides the direction of movement for his or her own pieces, clockwise or counterclockwise, and will maintain this direction throughout the game.
 A piece may not land on an occupied square, and a turn may be lost if movement is not possible for this reason.
 After having made a complete circuit of the board, a piece is borne off on reaching the last square (i.e. the one before the player's starting square) by an exact throw.
 On bearing off a piece, the player receives a penalty from each of his opponents.
 The player who has borne off the last of his pieces wins the game and the contents of the pot.